reactjs/rfcs/text/0000-unify-state-api.md

 }
 ```

 So there is a little bit of magic here.
 We are using the context as a global object, but behind the scenes, React will make sure that we are interacting with the correct instance.
-It's the exact same piece of magic that we have with UseState for hooks.
+It's the exact same piece of magic that we have with `useState` for hooks.

 ### Local State